History of the Sheboygan County Veterans Memorial

 Sheboygan County Veterans Memorial Grand Opening

-On Saturday, August 20, 1994 at 1:00 p.m. the Sheboygan County Veterans Memorial was officially opened to the public.
-This event was attended by federal, state, county, and local government dignitaries.
-Various Sheboygan County veterans organizations (American Legion, Veterans of Foreign Wars, Amvets, DAV, and the Military Order of the Purple Heart) played a prominent role in the dedication ceremonies.
-Also participating were two statewide organizations representing the American Civil War, the Sons of the Union Veterans of the Civil War and the Second Wisconsin Volunteer Infantry Brigade (Civil War reenactors).
+An official dedication ceremony was held on Saturday, August 20, 1994 at 1:00 p.m.
+Representatives from Federal, State, County, and Local governments were invited.
+Various Veteran’s Organizations active in Sheboygan County played a prominent role as well (American Legion, Veterans of Foreign Wars, Amvets, DAV, and the Military Order of the Purple Heart).
+Also, two state-wide organizations representing the American Civil War, the Sons of the Unions Veterans of the Civil War (a national patriotic Civil War commemorative organization) and the Second Wisconsin Volunteer Infantry Brigade (Civil War reenactors commemorating the famous “Iron Brigade”).